”What is not measured

-Relevant number are a prerequisite for the financial management in the private as well as in the public sector.
-Just like any large a corporation, a modern government is a highly complex institution that requires audited numbers and accrual accounting to ensure a sustainable long-term decision-making and management.
+Relevant number are a prerequisite for financial management in the private as well as in the public sector.
+Just like any large corporation, a modern government is a highly complex institution that requires accrual accounting and audited numbers to ensure a sustainable long-term decision-making and management.

 Accrual accounting is the preferred set of information for financial decision-making (including budgetary decision making).
 It is also a means of improving transparency and accountability.

 In the public sector the The International Public Sector Accounting Standards Board (IPSASB) works to improve public sector financial reporting worldwide through the development of IPSAS.
 For corporates, it is The International Financial Reporting Standards (IFRS), that sets a single set of high-quality global accounting standards.

 Integrating the balance sheet with the budget is key